-The IAA implements the Middle Years Programme (MYP) in (Grades 6-10) and the Diploma Programme (DP) (Grades 11-12) offered by the International Baccalaureate.
-Both programmes are based on the premise that, to allow students to become fully-informed and contributive citizens of an increasingly globalized world, schools must teach them to be excellent communicators, to be aware of multiple cultures, including their own, and to make connections between their learning and their lives.
+The IAA implements the Middle Years Programme (MYP) in (Grades 6-10), the Diploma Programme (DP) (Grades 11-12) and the Careers Programme (CP) (Grades 11-12) offered by the International Baccalaureate.
+These programmes are based on the premise that, to allow students to become fully-informed and contributive citizens of an increasingly globalized world, schools must teach them to be excellent communicators, to be aware of multiple cultures, including their own, and to make connections between their learning and their lives.